A categorical formulation of Kraus' paradox: Conclusion

 The author expects nonetheless that a semantic version of W\"{a}rn's argument is possible.
 Note that if we use the ``standard'' interpretation of \(\Sigma\)-types in set theory as sets of ordered pairs we can define the first projection ``uniformly.''
 E.g. Using Kuratowski ordered pairs, we always define \(\pi_{0}(z)\) to be \(\bigcup \bigcap z\) independent of which particular \(\Sigma\)-type we are considering.
 Moreover, for the more standard definition of universe in \(\sets\) as \(V_{\kappa}\) for inaccessible \(\kappa\), we can restrict this uniform projection to an operation on small sets.
 However, we leave it for future work to find a natural formulation of this property for universes in path categories, to study which examples of path categories it applies to, and to show that under those conditions univalence for contractible types implies that every cofibration is a monomorphism.

 The variation of Kraus' paradox due to the author in \cite[Section 6]{SwanPathId} is another example where the requirement of homogeneous domain is dropped, but which turns out to be less general in other ways.
 For one thing, it requires the very limiting condition that the cofibration \(m : A \to B\) is also an embedding in type theory.
-In addition it is very specific to the syntactic categories from type theory, since the arguments makes use of raw terms.
-As such it is unlikely to generalise to arbitrary path categories.

 However, the current version of Kraus' paradox is likely not the most powerful.
-One can naturally ask the following questions, which are all, to the author's knowledge, open problems: \begin{enumerate} \item Can we say any more about cofibrations with homogeneous domain, other than that they are monomorphisms? \item Can replace the requirement of homogeneity with something weaker?
+One can naturally ask the following questions, which are all, to the author's knowledge, open problems: \begin{enumerate} \item Can we say any more about cofibrations with homogeneous domain, other than that they are monomorphisms? \item Can we replace the requirement of homogeneity with something weaker?
 What can we still say if the domain has a rich supply of automorphisms, but not quite enough to get homogeneity? \item Is there a better formulation of Kraus' paradox for higher inductive types with recursive point constructors, such as \(W\)-types and nullification \cite{rijkeshulmanspitters}? \end{enumerate}